material-components/material-components-ios/contributing/releasing.md

 Update the PR title to the release version.
 The format is typically "vX.Y.Z" (*e.g.*, v72.0.1).
 Once this is done, send the PR out for review.
 Add "material-components/core-ios-team" to the list of Reviewers.
-Also add anyone else you think might need to review a particular set of changes either in the release candidate or that you've made to fix internal test failures.
+Also add anyone else you think might need to review specific changes in the release candidate.

 #### Verify CocoaPods podspec and trunk access